IlanIwumbwe/randomart/README.md

 ## Todo
 - [ ] Exploration

-**Note:**
+### Note:
-- Nesting depth is currently limited to 10.
-Higher numbers cause weird issues (segfaults I'm yet to solve, although very rarely), but we don't need massive functions anyway.
-They may not actually be that useful.
+- Nesting depth is currently limited to 50.